AiLECS/PDQContainer/readme.md

 This project hosts an implementation of Facebook's [PDQ](https://github.com/facebook/ThreatExchange/tree/master/hashing/pdq), a perceptual hashing algorithm used for measuring image similarity.
 A summary of the algorithm is available [here](https://github.com/facebook/ThreatExchange/blob/master/hashing/hashing.pdf).

+Please note this is a reference implementation, and is _not_ recommended for use in production systems.
 ***
 ### Setup
 Clone/download this project, and build the image: